 If your work-at-home plan includes changing careers — you may need to take an online course or go back to school for additional training.
 Luckily, most training, whether professional courses or college courses, can be done online at your own pace.

 5. Do you have money to invest in a business?

 If you’re starting at ground zero — with no money in your savings account, it’s going to be really tough to start your own business.
 Even smaller business-in-a-box and direct sales opportunities cost a few hundred dollars to get started.
 It also generally takes a few months to get rolling and for income to start coming in.
 But if you’re set on being your own boss, and you’re willing to moonlight or borrow some money from a family member or friend, you may be able to make it work.
 Just make sure you consider these aspects before you quit the security of your day job.

 6. What are your interests and personality type?

-Even though I started my work from home search willing to do anything, had I gotten a phone job doing customer service work, I would have been miserable.
-Before you jump into ANY work from home job, consider the things you’d like to do, what you’re good at, and where your skill sets lie.
+Even though I began my work-from-home search willing to do anything, had I gotten a phone job doing customer service work, I would have been miserable.
+Before you jump into ANY work-from-home job, consider the things you’d like to do, what you’re good at, and where your skill sets lie.
 Most people spend at least eight hours a day at work — wouldn’t you actually like to enjoy what you’re doing?!
 If you’re having trouble determining your interests and passions, take a look at our finding your niche section.
 It has articles, resources, and a free career interest test to help you figure out what career path may be right for you.
 Not sure what sorts of work-at-home careers are available?
 This list has 99 work-at-home ideas that can get your creative juices flowing!

 7. What hours are you able to work?